 Understanding GAAP and IFRS Fundamentals

-The world of finance is becoming more global.
-The importance of GAAP standards and IFRS accounting is growing.
-US GAAP is key in the American business scene.
-It helps make sure financial reports are accurate.
-This lets people understand a company’s financial position well.
+As the world of finance becomes more global, the importance of GAAP (Generally Accepted Accounting Principles) and IFRS (International Financial Reporting Standards) for financial reporting is growing.
+US GAAP is crucial in the American business landscape, ensuring the accuracy of financial reports and enabling stakeholders to understand a company’s financial position.

-The Financial Accounting Standards Board (FASB) stands behind US GAAP.
-It’s the base of financial reporting.
-Meanwhile, the world follows the IFRS Foundation and the International Accounting Standards Board.
-IFRS standards are used worldwide.
-They’re more flexible than US GAAP.
+The Financial Accounting Standards Board (FASB) oversees US GAAP, which forms the foundation of financial reporting in the United States.
+On the other hand, the IFRS Foundation and the International Accounting Standards Board govern IFRS standards, which are used globally and offer more flexibility compared to US GAAP.

 What is the GAAP Framework?